 That initial excitement often hits a speed bump: how do you actually get just that project out without exposing the entire monorepo, confidential history, accidental secrets, or internal configurations?
 And maybe even trickier: once it's out, how do you keep the public version updated if development still primarily happens internally?

-) is powerful but feels like handling dynamite – one wrong move and you've either leaked history or permanently mangled the public repo.
+I've wrestled with this myself.
+Manually copying files is error-prone. git filter-repo (or its predecessor filter-branch) is powerful but feels like handling dynamite – one wrong move and you've either leaked history or permanently mangled the public repo.
 And keeping things synced later?
 Often involves complex scripts, manual cherry-picking marathons, or just giving up and letting the public version stagnate.

 Wouldn't it be nice to have a tool that helps manage this process?
 Something that automates the tedious parts but keeps you firmly in control for the critical review steps?

-That's why I built oss-porter
+That's why I built oss-porter.

-What is oss-porter
+What is oss-porter?

-is a command-line tool written in Rust, designed specifically for this internal-to-public workflow.
+oss-porter is a command-line tool written in Rust, designed specifically for this internal-to-public workflow.
 Its philosophy is:

 - Configuration is Key: Define what needs to be ported and how in a simple

-file.
+~/.oss-porter.tomlfile.
 Manage multiple projects easily. - Safety First: Provide mechanisms for clean extraction and emphasize manual review.
 Help prevent accidental leaks.

 - Sustainable Updates: Offer a guided, interactive workflow to sync ongoing internal development to the public repository after the initial release.